zuoooooooo/zuoooooooo.github.io/_pages/teaching.md

 ======

 - **Mathematical Analysis B3**(Fall 2024)
-  Instructor: Prof. Bin Xu from the Department of Statistics and Finance, USTC
+  Instructor: Prof. Bin Xu from the Department of Mathematics, USTC